evan-erdos/trail-of-cthulhu/story/act-0/index.md

 ---

-The PCs are studying late antiquity Roman ruins in Northern Africa, under the tutelage of Professor Cameron Trenton Birchwell, purported to be more of an academic than a doctor, who was sent to the area to diagnose a rash of sleep disturbances, reported by many local tribes.
+A strange affliction has affected nearly every settlement along the Northern coast of Africa.
+Reports of horrible sleep disturbances and nightmares abound, and have recently become so frequent as to warrant international intervention.

+Professor Cameron Trenton Birchwell was one of the first to volunteer his services, despite his reputation of being more an academic than a doctor.

+Having gathered a team of researchers, students, and other staff, the Professor sets off to diagnose and treat the villages.

 Shortly into the expedition, the Professor begins to act erratically.
-A fire breaks out at their lab, and the PCs are left to pick up the pieces.
+A fire breaks out at their lab, and the students are left to pick up the pieces.
-They take part in a strange ritual, and are trapped in strange ruins.
-After they escape, they travel to a hidden Observatory in the jungle, and learn a horrible secret about the Soviet presence in North Africa.
+When the students follow the Professor to a hidden Observatory in the jungle, they learn a horrible truth about the Professor, and his research.